devfile/vscode-walkthrough-extension/CONTRIBUTING.md

 The first you need to install node dependencies by running the task `devfile: Install dependencies`.
 The task progress will be shown in VS Code Terminal output.

-Once dependencies have beeen installed, you have to compile the extension with task `devfile: Compile`.
+Once dependencies have been installed, compile the extension with task `devfile: Compile`.
 It will create `out` directory containing the compiled extension.

 ### Step 3 : Run the extension in separte VS Code instance